 |Video Playback Range Test||158 ft.||144 ft.||204 ft.||155 ft.||144 ft.|

 The Asus claimed the top spot, with the TP-Link Talon being the next closest contender.
 The Talon isn't quite as easy as the Asus to use and has fewer features, but it does have a slight edge when it comes to throughput with its 5 GHz. network.
 However, the Talon was outmatched by the Asus when it came to 2.4 GHz. throughput testing and the Talon has a list price about $80 more than the Asus.

 To determine which router came out on top, we bought the best available and tested them side-by-side, ranking and scoring their performance in five weighted metrics.
 These metrics are Ease of Use, Features, 2.4 GHz.
 Throughput, 5 GHz.
 Throughput, and Range, with the following sections describing how the Asus performed against its peers.

 Comprising the most weight out of all of the testing metrics, our Features metric takes credit for 25% of the overall score.
 We awarded points based on if the router had certain features, notably the presence of MU-MIMO, beamforming, the ability to turn the indicator LEDs on and off, the number of LAN and USB ports, and if there is the ability to wirelessly reset the router.
-The Asus did very well, meriting it an 8 out of 10 for their performance, which compared quite favorably with the rest of the pack, as shown below.
+The Asus did very well, meriting it an 8 out of 10 for their performance, which compared quite favorably with the rest of the pack.

 First off, the Asus earned some immediate points by having both MU-MIMO and beamforming capabilities.
 These features are explained more in-depth in our Buying Advice article, but these features act to dramatically increase the overall speed of your network, especially if there are multiple devices on your network.